mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 3. Approved by at least one other person

 When merging, the "squash and merge" strategy is used, which ensures all commits in the feature branch have been squashed to a single commit.
 This keeps the main branch's commit logs clean and readable.

+For guidance on what to do if the quality checks fail, see the [corresponding section in the Quality Checks](./QUALITY_CHECKS.md#what-to-do-when-your-pr-shows-a-failing-status-check) page.

 ## Todos